 DOMAIN The largest groups.
 There are 3 domains.
-Eukarya (which contains 4 of the 5 kingdoms), Bacteria and Archaea.
-KINGDOM There are 5 kingdoms: animals, plants, fungi, single celled organisms, and bacteria.
-PHYLUM Groups get smaller and organisms CLASS become more similar as they have more - FAMILY morphological features (body structures) GENUS The first part of an organism's scientific name.
-Starts with a capital letter e.g. Panthera.
-SPECIES The second part of an organism's scientific name e.g. tigris.
+Eukarya (which contains 4 of the 5 kingdoms) Bacteria and archaea.
+KINGDOM There are 5 kingdoms: animals, plants, fungi, single celled organisms and bacteria.
+PHYLUM Groups get smaller and organism CLASS more similar as they have more FAMILY morphological features (body structures) in commor GENUS The first part of an organism's scientific name.
+Starts with a capital letter, e.g. Panthera.
+SPECIES The second part of an organism's scientific name, e.g. tigris.